 EXECUTIVE COMMITTEE: COMOSITION OF

 14.1 The Executive shall consist of

-14.1.1 A President, who shall be elected at the Annual General Meeting in each year, and who shall hold office until the conclusion of the next succeeding Annual General Meeting, but who shall (save in exceptional circumstances) not hold office for more than two consecutive years;
+14.1.1 A resident, who shall be elected at the Annual General Meeting in each year, and who shall hold office until the conclusion of the next succeeding Annual General Meeting, but who shall (save in excetional circumstances) not hold office for more than two consecutive years;

-14.1.2 A Vice-President, who shall be elected at the Annual General Meeting and who shall hold office until the conclusion of the next Annual General Meeting.
+14.1.2 A Vice-resident, who shall be elected at the Annual General Meeting and who shall hold office until the conclusion of the next Annual General Meeting.

-14.1.3 The retiring President and Vice-President shall be eligible for re-election without nomination.
+14.1.3 The retiring resident and Vice-resident shall be eligible for re-election without nomination.